Do you have lots of acquaintances, some buddies, but few (if any) deep, lasting friendships?

 You really can’t rush the process of building deep connections.
 It goes at the pace of trust, and each person will react differently to your desire for a deeper relationship.
 I was so fortunate that three of my closest friends were already good at this and, for whatever reason, wanted a deeper friendship.
 Be patient and before you know it, you will be in the midst of meaningful and fulfilling relationships.

-This post gives a taste of Lloyd’s most recent e-book, “Finally Connected: Deep, Meaningful Relationships in Your Second Half”.
-For the full details visit the dedicated page and download the eBook.
+This post gives a taste of Lloyd’s book, “Finally Connected: Deep, Meaningful Relationships in Your Second Half”.
+For the full details click here.